 Each format of a book needs its own ISBN.
 For example, if you have an ebook, paperback, and hardcover version of the same title, you will need 3 unique ISBNs.

 Yes!
-IngramSpark recently began offering free ISBNs for U.S. self-publishers.
+IngramSpark offers free ISBNs for U.S. self-publishers.
 You can access this in your IngramSpark account during the title setup process.

 While free ISBNs are only available in the U.S. for now, we’re working around the clock to make free ISBNs available to our global community.
 For more information on purchasing an ISBN outside of the U.S., visit the International ISBN Agency's Website.

 An ISBN is an expense many self-published authors are confused about.
 If you use a free ISBN with IngramSpark, your publisher imprint will not be associated with your book—it will hold IngramSpark’s imprint, Indy Pub.
-It may also limit where you can print and distribute your own title.
+It may also limit where you can print and distribute your book.

 At IngramSpark, we believe it's in your best interest to be recognized as the owner of your work and a publisher in your own right, which is why we encourage publishers to purchase their own ISBNs.
 As part of our catalog integrity initiative, we require that ISBNs are valid and properly acquired.
 Each country has a single approved and designated agency that issues ISBNs for publishers and self-publishers located in that country.
 Bowker is the official ISBN agency for the US; Nielsen is the official ISBN agency for the UK and Ireland; Thorpe-Bowker is the official ISBN agency for Australia.
+Raja Rammohan Roy is the official ISBN agency in India.
 IngramSpark does business in many other countries, so we encourage each customer to ensure they are acquiring their ISBN from their country’s approved ISBN Agency.
 To find the approved ISBN agency for your country click here.
-To learn more click here.

 You can read more about ISBNs and the benefits of purchasing your own here.